DiffuseHyperion/opencomputer-scripts/compact-claustrophobia/miniaturization/README.md

     enderpearl = { -- The name here is unused, but I would keep it as the recipe output name structure = { -- The structure the robot needs to create to create the output -- This should be seen from a top-down view.
+        -- You can put "minecraft:air" to get the robot to skip placing blocks at the particular location.
+          -- Useful for compact machine walls
             {
                 {OBI, OBI, OBI},
                 {OBI, OBI, OBI},